-- F. When installing the wheel, make sure the brake rotor is on the same side as the brake caliper on the fork.
-Lift the front of the bike and roll the wheel backward into the fork dropouts, making sure the rotor goes in-between the brake pads. - G. While holding the lever head of the skewer, begin tightening the adjusting nut in a clockwise direction.
-Remember, "righty tighty". - H. Close the lever.
+- G. When installing the wheel, make sure the brake rotor is on the same side as the brake caliper on the fork. - H. Lift the front of the bike and roll the wheel backward into the fork dropouts, making sure the rotor goes in-between the brake pads. - I. Ensure the wheel is fully seated in the dropouts.
+While holding the lever head of the skewer, begin tightening the adjusting nut in a clockwise direction.
+Remember, "righty tighty". - J. Close the lever.
 If you don't feel significant tension when the lever is closed, open the lever and continue tightening the adjusting nut until adequate tension is achieved.
-When properly tightened, the lever should leave a mark in your hand. - I. Make sure the quick-release lever is positioned behind the fork leg.
+When properly tightened, the lever should leave a mark in your hand. - K. Make sure the quick-release lever is positioned behind the fork leg. - L. Lower the kickstand, then remove any additional packaging from the bike.